richtr/doe/README.md

-# doe
+# Doe

+### The Device Orientation Emulator

-##### The Device Orientation API and Screen Orientation API Emulator for developing and debugging sensor-related web apps.
+##### Doe is a highly capable device and screen orientation emulator for developing and debugging sensor-related web apps on desktop computers

 Doe is a simple and precise device orientation and screen orientation API emulator for web browsers that do not provide native sensor support.